BY ADAM ERSTELLE

 The next bit is where the Pardot Authentication docs don’t really give much guidance, but we got ya.

-- In Setup, go to Build, Create, Apps
+- In Salesforce Setup, go to App Manager, click New Connected App

 - Fill in the Basic information, Enable OAuth Settings, specify the Callback URL and select the Access Pardot services OAuth Scope.
 Some integrations may ask you to include the Perform requests on your behalf at any time, so you may need to include that one as well.